 It came neatly packed so no mess got out of the container.

 I got myself 1 lb (454 g) of the clay.
-They offer bigger size for even better price.
+They offer bigger sizes for even better prices.
 Since I didn’t know how my skin would react I didn’t want to order too much.
 Description and instruction were written on the outside of the container.
-It’s in english and you can read them here:
+It’s in English and you can read them here:

 I didn’t have the usual brand of apple cider vinegar most of the reviewers used since that’s not sold in the Czech Republic